MerajSayed22/MerajSayed22/README.md

-- 👋 Hi, I’m @MerajSayed22
+- 👋 Hi, I’m Meraj Sayed
-- 👀 I’m interested in computer programming and travelling around the world
+- 👀 I’m passionate about computer programming and travelling around the world
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any of the cool idea
 - 📫 How to reach me ping me on insta @ _mr._sayed